Source code for pyampact.alignmentUtils

 ]

-[docs] def g(vec, idx, domain): """ Get an element from `vec`, checking bounds. `Domain` is the set of points that `vec` is a subset of. :param vec: 1D numpy array, the input vector. :param idx: Integer, the index in `vec`. :param domain: 1D numpy array, the set of points that `vec` is a subset of. :return: The element from `vec` at index `idx` if `idx` is within the bounds of `vec`, otherwise the first element of `domain` if `idx` is less than 1, or the last element of `domain` if `idx` is greater than the length of `vec`. """ if idx < 1: return domain[0] elif idx > len(vec): return domain[-1] else: return vec[idx - 1]
+[docs] def g(vec, idx, domain): """ Get an element from `vec`, checking bounds. `Domain` is the set of points that `vec` is a subset of.
+Parameters ---------- vec : np.ndarray A 1D numpy array representing the input vector. idx : int The index of the desired element in `vec`. domain : np.ndarray A 1D numpy array representing the set of valid points, of which `vec` is a subset.
+Returns ------- float The element from `vec` at index `idx` if it is within bounds; otherwise, the first element of `domain` if `idx` is less than 0, or the last element of `domain` if `idx` exceeds the bounds of `vec`. """ if idx < 1: return domain[0] elif idx > len(vec): return domain[-1] else: return vec[idx - 1]